-No. A Member may neither select the speaker nor pay or reimburse a speaker's fee.
-In contrast, it is possible for a Member to organise a satellite symposium in the margins of a third-party conference and to pay a fee for a speaking engagement, to the speaker invited by the Member (see 4.2 (2) below).
+No, a Member may neither select the speaker nor pay or reimburse a speaker's fee.
+However, if the third party asks for a recommendation for names of speakers, without interference from a Member, the latter may recommend names of speakers for a Third-Party Event.
+In this case, the Member should not have any further role in the selection of the speakers.
+In contrast, it is possible for a Member to organise a satellite symposium with an agenda independent from a Third-Party Event's main agenda and which should be in the margins of such Third-Party Event and to pay a fee to a speaker invited by the Member for a speaking engagement, at that satellite symposium (see 4.2 (2) below).

 4.2 Financial support to individual Healthcare Professionals.
-Members may not provide financial support to any individual Healthcare Professional for his/her passive attendance or active participation as a speaker in a third-party conference.
-Therefore, Members may neither pay for registration fee, travel and lodging costs nor for honoraria for a speaking engagement.
+Members are prohibited to provide financial support to any individual Healthcare Professional for passive attendance at a Third-Party Event or active participation as a speaker at a Third-Party Event.
+This includes covering registration fees, travel, lodging costs or honoraria for a speaking engagement.

-However, Members may provide financial support to an individual Healthcare Professional for registration fee, travel and lodging costs to:
+However, Members may provide financial support to an individual Healthcare Professionals for registration fees, travel or lodging in the following cases:

-- 1) attend a hands-on procedure training, organised by a third party, which is typically performed in a clinical environment or - 2) speak or provide a professional training at a satellite symposium organised by a Member in the margins of a third-party conference; in this case, Member may also pay honoraria for a speaking engagement.
+- a) Attendance at hands-on procedure training organized by a Third Party, typically conducted in a clinical setting or - b) Speaking or providing professional training or a workshop at a satellite symposium organised by a Member alongside a Third-Party Event.
+In this case, Members may also pay honoraria for such the speaking engagement.